 Who can participate?

-- All music students of any age or level who are studying with a Registered Music Teacher
+- All music students of any age or level who are studying with a member of CFMTA

 What should the video be of?

 - The possibilities are endless!
-The only parameter is that the music must be Canadian in origin.
-Consider performing a piece by a Canadian composer, covering a Canadian artist, writing your own piece, playing a piece your teacher wrote, improvising, arranging a Canadian folk tune, and more.
+The only parameter is that the music must be Canadian or Indigenous in origin.
+Consider performing a piece by a Canadian and/or Indigenous composer, covering a Canadian or Indigenous artist, writing your own piece, playing a piece your teacher wrote, improvising, arranging a Canadian folk tune, and more.
 Sheet music is not required.

 - We encourage the use of backing tracks, teacher duets and ensemble playing while respecting safe COVID-19 protocols.

 - Consider visual aspects of the video including playing in an interesting location or with a backdrop.
 You could also use props or wear a costume/outfit that enhances the meaning of your performance.
-The more Canadian the better!
+(The more Canadian the better!)
+Please remove

-- Students can also give an intro to their piece including what they are playing, the artist, who they are and why they love Canada & Canadian music.
+- Students can also give an intro to their piece including what they are playing, the artist, who they are and why they love Canada & Canadian and/or Indigenous music.